SimonGoring/neotoma_paper/revision_notes.md

 **The Neotoma group is working toward building these relationships.
 This publication intends to provide a tool to access the Neotoma database, not build the database, as the reviewer recognizes.
 We certainly hope that by presenting the neotoma database as an option for accessing data we can increase end user buy-in.**

 1) It's very well done.
-I consider this a significant, modern, and wasy to use tool for paleoecological research.
+I consider this a significant, modern, and easy to use tool for paleoecological research.
 **No comment neccessary.**